Job sharing Definition:

 6. Loyalty and hard work:

-Crucially, in order to make such arrangements at work, job sharers have to work hard and have very strong work ethics along with the ability to communicate the right way.
-There has to be some kind of accountability which is attached to sharing jobs and the job sharers who are successful will feel accountable towards their partners as well as employers so that they can demonstrate how job sharing really works.
+Also, there has to be some kind of accountability that is attached to sharing jobs and the successful job sharers will feel accountable towards their partners as well as employers so that they can demonstrate how job sharing works.
 They happen to be quite loyal to one another too.

 7. Super productive: